 Zoom is integrated with Moodle, allowing staff to invite cohorts of students to timetabled teaching sessions from their Moodle pages (Zoom meetings will be automatically added to a Moodle page's calendar).
 However, Zoom is not yet integrated with Outlook calendars so participants must be notified of meetings via other routes of communication such as Moodle or by direct email.

 Zoom for learning and teaching

-- Zoom can be used for synchronous teaching sessions and workshops etc. Build and pre-record content in Re:View and Moodle so that your online teaching sessions in Zoom are focused and engaging.
+- Zoom can be used for LOIL and IPT teaching.
+Build and pre-record content in Re:View and Moodle so that your online teaching sessions in Zoom are focused and engaging.
 We do not recommend simply mirroring a traditional one or two-hour lecture in a Zoom meeting.

 - Control the meeting set-up by enabling waiting rooms, muting participants upon entry and setting a meeting passcode.

 - Breakout rooms can be automatically or manually assigned (either during the meeting itself or in advance).
 These allow small group discussions to take place between participants.

-- During a Zoom meeting the host can run quick multiple-choice polls.
-These can also be created prior to the meeting.
+- During a Zoom meeting, the host can run quick multiple-choice polls.
+These can also be created prior to or during the meeting.